 The Internet of Things, or IoT, refers to a digitally connected network of smart devices.
 These items, like your Alexa or smart TV, are embedded with sensors, software and connectivity, which is how they collect and exchange data over the internet.

-Why it’s disruptive: IoT’s role in transforming industries has to do with collecting, analyzing and utilizing data from a multitude of devices and sensors that fosters greater automation and efficiency.
-In agriculture, IoT redefines farming practices with smart sensors that monitor soil conditions, weather, and crop health, leading to more sustainable and productive farming.
-Smart cities use IoT to enhance urban planning, managing resources more efficiently, and improving public services, all while reducing the environmental footprint.
-And from healthcare with wearable devices and remote patient monitoring to logistics with real-time asset tracking, IoT is revolutionizing the way we live, work, and interact with our environment.
+Why it’s disruptive: IoT transforms industries through collecting, analyzing and utilizing data from a multitude of devices and sensors that foster greater automation and efficiency.
+In agriculture, IoT fosters more sustainable and productive farming practices with smart sensors that monitor soil conditions, weather, and crop health.
+Smart cities use IoT to manage resources more efficiently and improve public services, while reducing the environmental footprint.
+From healthcare with wearable devices and remote patient monitoring to logistics with real-time asset tracking, IoT is revolutionizing the way we live, work, and interact with our environment.

 6. Robotics

 Robotics is where engineering and science meet to design, construct and apply mechanical robots.
-These programmable machines are typically equipped with sensors, artificial intelligence and capable of autonomously carrying out tasks.
+These programmable machines are typically equipped with sensors, artificial intelligence and the autonomy to carry out tasks.

 Why it’s disruptive: The power of robotics as a disruptive technology is in its ability to produce mechanized systems that can consistently and precisely perform dangerous tasks.
 Employing a robot in place of a human alleviates safety concerns, boosts productivity and efficiency while cutting labor costs.

-Today, industrial robotics have stepped onto assembly lines while others assist in surgical operating rooms, making procedures more precise and less invasive.
+Industrial robotics have stepped onto assembly lines while others assist in surgical operating rooms, making procedures more precise and less invasive.
 Robot bees have supplemented waning bee populations, helping pollinate crops and monitor hive health, while social robots aid social-emotional learning, provide customer service and general companionship.
-Other models explore space, offering a cheaper, safer and more efficient substitute to human-led missions.
+Other models explore space, offering a cheaper, safer and more efficient substitute for human-led missions.

 7. Green Tech